melo936/ChromiumHardening/flags/flags.md

 * #calculate-native-win-occlusion
 * #enable-lite-video
 * #enable-parallel-downloading
-* #enable-quic
 * #enable-throttle-display-none-and-visibility-hidden-cross-origin-iframes
 * #enable-vulkan - Disabled, due to causing completely black web pages and making browser laggy
 	* This flag is enabled by default on some/most devices
 	* If you don't experience the same problem, keep this flag default
 * #intensive-wake-up-throttling - **Enabled**
-	* Enabled 10 seconds after a tab is hidden should improve battery life.
-However, you might have issues on some websites which don't use native Downloading system
+	* `Enabled 10 seconds after a tab is hidden` should improve battery life.
+However, you might have (pausing) issues on some websites which don't use the native downloading system
 * #lite-video-force-override-decision
 * #overlay-strategies - **Occluded and unoccluded buffers (single-fullscreen,single-on-top,underlay)**
 	* Use this flag for Skylake or newer